 Studies relating molecular branch lengths to diversification dynamics must consider the node-density effect which could create spurious correlations between the number of inferred substitutions in a lineage and the number of speciation events, due to the tendency to under-estimate the number of substitutions on long unbroken branches (Hugall and Lee 2007; Venditti et al. 2006).
-To ameliorate the node-density effect, we sample the clade in each pair with the most tips down to match the size of its sister clade.
+To ameliorate the node-density effect in the family level dataset, we sample the clade in each pair with the most tips down to match the size of its sister clade.
 For each pair of sister families, we identify all tips in the alignment that are included in those clades in the published tree.
 If one sister clade has more tips than its sister, we randomly sample tips so that both sister clades have the same amount of tips.
 To provide outgroups for branch length estimation, we form a triplet from each pair by adding the nearest single tip (measuring distance in substitutions per site) from the full taxon-level phylogeny.
 The list of comparison selected is given in Supplementary Tables SA, SB, and SC.

 Species richness